AzureianGH/Hydro/README.md

 - **Interactive and Dynamic**: Hydro supports interactive and dynamic UIs.
 You can easily add animations, transitions, and real-time updates to create engaging user experiences.

 - **Strong Typing**: The language incorporates strong typing to catch errors at compile-time, reducing runtime issues and enhancing the reliability of your applications.

+## Expected Release
+While development has been slow, we expect to have a test build done by October.

+## Acknowledgements
+Hydro is brought to you by AzuriTools, a technology company founded by Azureian.
+We're committed to providing tools and solutions that empower developers and enhance their productivity.

+## License
+Hydro is licensed under the [Apache License 2.0](LICENSE).

+## Contact
+For inquiries and support, please contact the Hydro team at [azureian@azuritools.com](mailto:azureian@azuritools.com).